 This is a serious bug which could potentially have leaked information about our customers; we were however able to verify that no customers on our cloud services were affected by this bug.

 We received a notification that our demo-site

-addresses of other users on the website.
-This was available in the
+of other users on the website.
+This was available in the settings ->

-other than email addresses was exposed — not names, IP addresses
+email addresses was exposed — not names, IP addresses or any other

 This issue is only for the demo website, not for any of our production services.

 We only have concrete knowledge of a single incident where someone saw the list (the reporter of the incident, thanks!), but we cannot guarantee that someone else on the list has retrieved and stored it.